masaccio/numbers-parser/README.md

 It supports and is tested against Python versions from 3.8 onwards.
 It is not compatible with earlier versions of Python.

-As of version 3.0, `numbers-parser` can also create and edit number spreadsheets.

 Formula evaluation relies on Numbers storing current values which should usually be the case.
 Formulas themselves rather than the computed values can optionally be extracted.
-Style support is very limited; currently only cell backgrounds are supported.

-Numbers stores decimals as [decimal128 floating point](https://en.wikipedia.org/wiki/Decimal128_floating-point_format), but `numbers-parser` currently converts these values to floats which can result in rounding errors.
-Future releases will change the API to use decimal128.
+[Style support](#styles) is somewhat limited, but has grown significantly as of version 4.0.

+## API changes in version 4.0

+To better partition cell styles, the new cell property `style` contains all style information for a cell including background image data which was supported in earlier versions.
+Image information is now found in `cell.style.bg_image`.

+`NumberCell` cell types return [`decimal.Decimal`](https://docs.python.org/3/library/decimal.html) types rather than `float`.
+These are created in a [decimal128](https://en.wikipedia.org/wiki/Decimal128_floating-point_format) context to preserve the precision used by Numbers.
+Previously, using float resulted in rounding errors in unpacking internal numbers.

 ## Installation